-Twenty-three years ago, after taking high doses of fertility drugs (Pergonal, Metrodin, and Lupron), my case was added to the Harvard Medical School Nurses’ Health Study looking for various links with cancer.
+Twenty-eight years ago, after taking high doses of fertility drugs (Clomid, Pergonal, Metrodin, and Lupron), my case information was added to the mammoth Harvard Medical School Nurses’ Health Study looking for various links with cancer.
 Soon after, my annual questionnaires were funneled into the Health Professionals Follow-Up Study, and it left me with an interest in well-done, long-term clinical studies.

 Smaller studies over the years have established a link between aspartame consumption and cancer risk, but these studies were frequently criticized as too small, too short in duration, or not scientific enough.
-However, the huge Harvard study addresses these concerns and substantiates what earlier, smaller ones already stated: that aspartame can increase your risk of certain types of cancer, exponentially.
+However, the huge Harvard study I participated in addresses these concerns and substantiates what earlier, smaller ones already stated: that aspartame can increase your risk of certain types of cancer – exponentially.

 My father used to say that you can twist a scientific study say anything you want it to.
 There are so many factors from politics and greed to personal bias and internal coercion.
 What we mothers really need to do is our research, be discerning in everything we read, ask for wisdom, and use our God-given motherly instincts.